MNegassi/Cutout/README.md

 # Opt-Cutout

-This repository attempts to optimize the hyperparameters of Cutout.
+This repository attempts to optimize the hyperparameters of Cutout: Cutout length and number of cutouts(no\_holes).
 It is based on code from the Cutout repository.

 # How to install